00107701/Koka-language/README.md

 ### Memory Management

-Koka uses *Perceus* reference counting.
+Koka uses **Perceus reference counting**, an optimized form of reference counting for memory management instead of a garbage collector.

-The compiler automatically inserts allocation and deallocation code only where needed.
-When an object is uniquely owned, it can be mutated in-place (FBIP), providing performance close to imperative languages while preserving memory safety.
+The compiler automatically inserts allocation and deallocation operations only where they are needed, reducing unnecessary runtime overhead.

+When an object has **unique ownership**, Koka enables **FBIP (Fast Borrow In Place)**, allowing in-place updates instead of copying data.

+This results in efficient memory usage and performance close to imperative languages, while still maintaining memory safety.

 ---